“a crumbly mixture of fat, sugar, and flour and sometimes nuts and spices that is used as a topping or filling for cake.”

 - 2 tsp vanilla

 - ½ cup brown sugar

 - ⅓ cup canola oil

 - 1 tsp cinnamon, (I prefer ceylon cinnamon here)

 Chop and toast the walnuts

-- First, chop and toast the walnuts.
+- First, chop and toast the walnuts (or pecans).
 Just do a rough chop of the walnuts, then place them in a frying pan over medium heat.
 Watch the nuts closely, tossing them every so often.
 They're toasted when slightly browned and fragrant, about 3-5 minutes.